robotframework/robotframework/doc/releasenotes/rf-4.0.rst

 distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 4.0 was released on Thursday Match 11, 2021.
+Robot Framework 4.0 was released on Thursday March 11, 2021.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation